 Within nature and in our own environment, beneficial chi is enhanced when it echoes the gentle flowing curves of nature.

 You may have heard of the word Tao (pronounced “Daoe”).
 Tao is an important aspect of Feng Shui.
 It literally translates as “the way.”
 Many Feng Shui principles come from this ancient Chinese nature religion of Taoism.
 The Chinese say that everything is the Tao, and from it comes everything we can know.
 (See also predictions about China’s future here)

 We do not have a word in English that adequately describes Tao.
 Perhaps the easiest way to understand it is as being the quintessence of all things: the fundamental inspiration from which everything flows.
 Walk in harmony with the Tao and you are on the right path, and at one with the life force.
-The spiritual objective of Feng Shui is to conform our lives to the Tao and see the ordered pathway through all situations.
+The spiritual aim of Feng Shui is to conform our lives to the Tao and see the ordered pathway through all situations.
 It is like the golden thread that Theseus used to find his way through the Minotaur’s labyrinth, or perhaps described as the “right way” in any given situation.
 It’s “going with the flow.”
 A person who is in harmony with the Tao is protected from negative energy and evil influences because he or she is at one with the source of life itself.

 Taoist philosophers tell us that the universe is divided into two aspects.
 They called these forces yin and yang.
 Material reality is yin, as yin covers all things tangible–things that can be held.
 Yin is a feminine force and means earth or matter.
 It is symbolized by a square and is black.
 Yin is associated with night, stillness, down, inner, winter, and the north.
 Conversely, yang is the intangible aspect of creation represented by heaven.
 Its symbol is a circle, and it is considered masculine.
 It is white, and associated with day, activity, up, outer, summer, and the south.